01Buy an Advertising Portfolio Case

 03Add Your Advertising Resume

 Your advertising resume should be the first page of your portfolio.
 Even though you'll send your resume to potential employers or clients, you'll still want your resume in your portfolio.
-You could be one of hundreds of prospects so it never hurts to reintroduce yourself and your qualifications with the first page of your portfolio.
+You could be one of the hundreds of prospects so it never hurts to reintroduce yourself and your qualifications with the first page of your portfolio.

 04Decide On Your Best Samples